JSydll/emulated-yocto-linux-testing/Readme.md

 - _Target-independent tests_: It should be possible to have an unified test implementation for both real-hardware and emulated targets.
 If necessary, tests that only apply on either one can be marked and excluded on a global level.

+## Assumptions

+- Tests are expected to be grouped by execution environment, i.e. individual pipeline stages would be used to run host/emulation or hardware tests.
+- Each test scope (unit/component/integration/system/...) also runs in an individual stage, potentially building a test matrix against the different environments.

 ## Approach